ghilger16/TwitterShowcase/README.md

 ## Twitter Showcase App

-A fun site to showcase tweets using JavaScript, React, .Net and Bootstrap.
+A fun site to showcase tweets using JavaScript, React, .Net and C#.

 Try it [here](https://twittershowcaseapp.azurewebsites.net)